benwilcock/spring-rsocket-demo/docs/request-response.md

 ## Final Thoughts

 In this recipe you saw how easy it can be to create a simple RSocket server using Spring Boot.
 You examined the Java code and started the Spring Boot server locally before sending a message to the server over the RSocket protocol and observing the response.
-You also saw how it is possible to *route* your messages to sppecific endpoints using message metadata.
+You also saw how it is possible to *route* your messages to specific endpoints using message metadata.
 Once more, you used the versatile `rsocket-cli` tool as your RSocket client.

 [initializr]: https://start.spring.io
 [initializr-link]: https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.2.1.RELEASE&packaging=jar&jvmVersion=1.8&groupId=io.pivotal&artifactId=rsocket-server&name=rsocket-server&description=Demo%20project%20for%20Spring%20Boot&packageName=io.pivotal.rsocket-server&dependencies=lombok,rsocket